hc22apcs2/hc22apcs2.github.io/docs/CS162/b5b/index.md

     if(pFirst == nullptr) return;

     //This first block of code will compute the size of the CLL
-    //(stored in n) and set pFirst pointing to the last element int n = 1;
+    //(stored in n) and set pFirst pointing to its last element int n = 1;
     Node* tmp = pFirst;
     while(pFirst->pNext != tmp)